Fadikhayo1995/wisdo/README.md

+#Wisdo Demo

-# The APIs can be imported into postman from WISDO.postman_collection.json
+The APIs can be imported into postman from WISDO.postman_collection.json

 In order to run the backend there is run.bat file or using docker-compose build then docker-compose run